hellybrine/honeygotchi/README.md

 ---

-## Live Demo

-- Watch Honeygotchi’s face change as attackers connect and interact.
-- See real-time stats update as new IPs and commands roll in.
-- Laugh at the creative, misleading responses that keep attackers guessing.

----

 ## Machine Learning (Coming Soon)

 Honeygotchi’s ML core will use a **Random Forest** classifier (trained on the IoT-23 dataset) to automatically categorize attacks: